FedericoMura/CPS_ECG/README.md

-# ECG and HRV Real-time Monitoring System on Pynq Z1
+# ECG Real-time Monitoring System on Pynq Z1

 This project implements a real-time Electrocardiogram (ECG) and Heart Rate (HR) monitoring system using a Pynq Z1 board, an STM32 Nucleo-64 board, and an AD8232 ECG sensor.
 The primary goal is to acquire ECG signals, process noise, identify R-peaks, and calculate heart rate.

 ## 1. Introduction

 This system is designed to acquire ECG data from a subject, apply advanced filtering and analysis techniques, and provide real-time information about heart rate and its variability.
-The Pan & Tompkins algorithm is utilized for R-peak detection, which are subsequently used for heart rate and HRV calculations.
+The Pan & Tompkins algorithm is utilized for R-peak detection, which are subsequently used for heart rate calculations.
 The system has been validated using publicly available patient data and has demonstrated good efficacy.

 ## 2. Hardware Components Required